Floerianc/Flashbar/stuffIFiguredOut.md

     - Instead, do a snapshot of the dict's values and then create a new dict before deleting the old
 25. JSON really doesn't like it if the key is declared using ' instead of ".
 Thats why integers like template or fileKey are sometimes converted into str.
+26. If run from autorun, it sets the cwd (current working directory) as system32